Yankee3177/Projects/LookHere/Readme.md

    - This program puts a sphere on a 3d grid and plots points inside of the sphere.
 You determine the amount of points you want to plot and the size of the sphere.
 4. Stitching Design.py:
    - This program "stitches" a design based on the phrase that's being passed in.
 It uses Euler's number and specific rules to determine what the final stitch pattern looks like.
+5. Triangles.py:
+   - This program draws 2 types of triangles in different sizes at different places on a canvas.
+It then draws lines from the vertices of each triangle.
+To terminate the program press the letter 'e' on the keyboard.

 ## Need SQL files to run